-Our worldwide effective tax rate was 23% for the first quarter of 2022, compared to 20% for the same quarter last year.
-While the U.S. statutory federal income tax rate was 21% in both years, foreign withholding taxes, the impact of foreign earnings, Global Intangible Low-Taxed Income (GILTI), and other less significant items added 2% and 3% to our tax rate in 2022 and 2021, respectively.
-In 2021, our rate also benefited by 2% for stock compensation-related items and 2% from prior year tax adjustments related to amended tax returns we expected to file.
+Our worldwide effective tax rate was 23% for the second quarter of 2022, compared to 27% for the same quarter last year.
+While the U.S. statutory federal income tax rate was 21% in both years, foreign withholding taxes, the impact of foreign earnings, Global Intangible Low-Taxed Income (GILTI), and other less significant items added 3% to our tax rate in each year.
+In 2021, our rate was also negatively impacted by 3% from an aggregation of several foreign items occurring in the quarter including: changes in estimates due to tax returns filed, the establishment of a tax reserve, and the deferred tax impact from a tax law change.
+In 2022, our tax rate benefited by 1% primarily related to changes in estimates due to foreign tax returns filed in the quarter.